 - Evidence of all savings, investments and any other capital or stocks and shares held by you and your partner, including all bank and building society current and savings accounts.

 - Evidence of your rent, if you pay rent to a private landlord or a housing association.
 We also need the name and address of the owner of the property.
 If your landlord is an agency or agent who manages the property for someone else, we need both the managing agent's name and address and the owner's name and address.

 Don't send valuable documents through the post.
-You can take your documents to an office in your local area to get them checked.
+You can take your documents to a reception point in your local area to get them checked.